On Iwasawa $\lambda$-invariants for abelian number fields and random matrix heuristics: The general method and a summary of the data

 \subsection{Numerical evidence for Conjecture \ref{conj1}}

 We have computed the distribution of $\lambda$-invariants for all primitive even characters $\chi = \theta \omega^i$ satisfying $\gcd\!\big(\cond(\theta),p\big)\!=1$ and $\cond(\theta)<10000$, where we fix both $p$ and the order of $\chi$.
 The tables contain the predicted and the computed proportion for $N$ characters and all relevant Teichm\"uller twists $i$ (we omit the case of a trivial zero where $\lambda \geq 1$).
 These computed numbers agree with the prediction, except for some mysterious larger deviation for the combination $p=3$ and $\ord(\chi)=2$.
 The proportion with $\lambda=0$ is systematically slightly underestimated.
-For quadratic characters with large conductors, the computations in \cite{EJV,KrWa} indicate convergence towards this value.
+For quadratic characters with large conductors, the computations in \cite{EJV,KrWa} indicate convergence towards the predicted value.
+A possible explanation for this discrepancy might also be given by Garton's formula $\prod_{i=1}^{\infty} (1+p^{-i})^{-1}$ for the generalized symplectic case when the multiplier is congruent to $1$ mod $p$ (see \cite[Corollary 5.2.1]{Gar}); for $p=3$ this yields a probability of $0.639$.

 $p=3$, $\ord(\chi)=2$ (even and odd quadratic characters), $f=1$

 \\

 $p=5$, $\ord(\chi)=2$ (even and odd quadratic characters), $f=1$